 Location of the Accident

 The liability laws where you live can also affect the cost of an accident.
 For example, Washington DC has pure contributory negligence laws.
 If you get in an accident there, if you’re determined to be just 5% at fault for your accident you cannot recover a single penny.
 You’d be responsible for paying all of your own damages, even if someone else was 95% responsible.
+But if you are hurt in new jersey then your car accident claim can be significant

 The Cost of an Attorney